Entry Level Writing Requirement (ELWR)

 Students may meet the requirement in any of the following ways, prior to enrollment at UC San Diego:

 - Score 30 or higher on the ACT, English Language Arts (ELA) Note: ACT English cannot be used to fulfill the ELWR.

-- Score 680 or higher on the SAT, Evidenced-Based Reading and Writing (effective only for students who applied to UC in November 2017 and who enroll in fall 2018)
+- Score 680 or higher on the SAT, Evidence-Based Reading and Writing (effective only for students who enrolled in Fall 2018 or after)

 - Score 680 or higher on the SAT, Writing section of the Reasoning Test (last administered January 2016)